codebenderhq/backpack-std/readme.md

 - [ ] improve teh desccion logic for extensions
 - [ ] protect logs with secret key
 - [ ] update readme file to help with getting started with Aki
+- [ ] include verbose comments on code

 ### Aki Features